Hearing date set for October in Rio Tinto class action lawsuit over Bougainville mine

 Estimates from 2020 indicated it would take seven to eight years and $5bn to $6bn to rebuild the Paguna mine and resume full operations.
 (Image courtesy of Bougainville Copper Limited | Facebook.)

-The first court hearing date has been set for October in a class action lawsuit against Rio Tinto (ASX: RIO) for historical environmental and social damage caused by the Bougainville copper mine.
+The first court hearing date has been set in a class action lawsuit against Rio Tinto (ASX: RIO) for historical environmental and social damage caused by its giant copper mine on the island of Bougainville.

 The first hearing will take place in Papua New Guinea’s capital Port Moresby on October 10, according to lawyers representing the claimants.